jcapecci09/DisProtEncoder/README.md

 CLI tool for parsing DisProt consensus sequence annotations, retrieving UniProt sequences, and converting disorder regions into binary-encoded labels for protein disorder and IDR analysis.

 ## Installation

-A shell installer is included to allow `DisProtEncoder` to be run from any directory.
+`DisProtEncoder` can be installed locally using pip

 ### 1. Clone the Repository